alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔹*Obj-C*
 * [ANBlurredImageView](https://github.com/aaronn/ANBlurredImageView) - Subclass of UIImageView for animating the blurring and unblurring of images with a tint color.
+* [BRImagePicker](https://github.com/BrammanandSoni/BRImagePicker) - Choose multiple images from gallery.
+You can perform "Cropping" on image and you can add "Caption" for each selected image.
 * [CLImageEditor](https://github.com/yackle/CLImageEditor) - CLImageEditor provides basic image editing features to iPhone
 * [CoverPhotoTwitterExample](https://github.com/vani2/CoverPhotoTwitterExample) - Example of blurred expanding cover photo like twitter app.
 * [Filterpedia](https://github.com/FlexMonkey/Filterpedia) - Core Image Filter explorer.
+* [ftimageviewer](https://www.cocoacontrols.com/controls/ftimageviewer) - FTImageViewer can preview images with just one lines of code.
+Also FTImageViewGrid has make showing images in grid much easier.
 * [KVNBoundedImageView](https://github.com/donnellyk/KVNBoundedImageView) - KVNBoundedImageView attempts to keep faces visible and centered in a UIImageView.
 * [LegofySwift](https://github.com/StefanLage/LegofySwift) - Make images look as if they are made out of 1x1 LEGO blocks.
 * [LiveBlend](https://github.com/kevinzhow/LiveBlend)